Security Printing and Minting Corporation of India: Units

-SPMCIL broadly operates through four production verticals i.e. currency printing presses, security printing presses, security paper mill, and India Government mints.
+SPMCIL broadly operates through four production verticals, i.e., currency printing presses, security printing presses, security paper mill, and the Indian Government mints.

 Currency printing presses

 SPMCIL consists of two currency printing presses: the Currency Note Press (CNP) in Nashik and the Bank Note Press (BNP) in Dewas.
 New production lines are also set up in Mysore and Salboni.
-The two units are engaged in the production of banknotes for India as well as a few foreign countries including Iraq, Nepal, Sri Lanka, Myanmar and Bhutan.
+The two units are engaged in the production of banknotes for India as well as a few foreign countries, including Iraq, Nepal, Sri Lanka, Myanmar, and Bhutan.
 More than 40% of Currency Notes circulated in India are printed by the two units.
 These units are equipped with designing, engraving, complete Pre-printing and Offset facilities, Intaglio Printing machines, Numbering & Finishing machines, etc.

 Currency is also printed by the two presses of Bharatiya Reserve Bank Note Mudran Private Limited, a wholly owned subsidiary of Reserve Bank of India.
 BNP also has an ink factory that produces ink for security printing in Dewas Bank Note Press (BNP) unit.

 Security printing presses

 There are two Security printing presses of SPMCIL, namely the India Security Press (ISP) at Nashik and the Security Printing Press (SPP) at Hyderabad.
 These presses print the 100% requirement of passports and other travel documents, non-judicial stamp papers, cheques, bonds, warrants, postal stamps, postal stationery, and other security products.
-The Security Printing Presses have the capability of incorporating security features like chemically reactive elements, various Guilloche patterns, micro lettering, designs with UV inks, bi-fluorescent inks, optical variable inks, micro-perforation, adhesive/glue, embossing, die-cutting and personalization, etc.
+The Security Printing Presses have the capability of incorporating security features like chemically reactive elements, various Guilloche patterns, micro lettering, designs with UV inks, bi-fluorescent inks, optical variable inks, micro-perforation, adhesive/glue, embossing, die-cutting, and personalization, etc.